 Christina Bunce is a writer, educator and academic with experience of university teaching, online learning and digital content strategy and production.

-She has developed stories in many forms: as a journalist, author, magazine editor, digital communications producer, online community builder — and nurse.
+She has developed stories in many forms: as a journalist, author, magazine editor, digital content producer, online community builder — and nurse.

 Inspired by the potential of technology to increase accessibility to learning for people at all levels and from all walks of life, Christina has been developing new ways of teaching writing for 15 years.